virror/BehaviorTreeDesigner/IncludedNodes.md

 # Included nodes
 Here is a complete list of all the included nodes and a short description.

+## Base nodes
+* Root:
+  > The base node of a tree.
+Must always be included for a tree to be valid.
+    Does not return anything since it does not have any inputs.

+* Subtree:
+  > Runs another tree as a subtree to this tree.
+Very useful for splitting up
+    more complex trees into more managable parts.
+    Returns whatever the subtree returns.

 ## Composites

 * Selector: